MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/update-dns-records-to-retain-current-hosting-provider.md

  **If Office 365 manages your DNS records**, to route traffic to an existing public website hosted outside of Office 365, after you add your domain to Office 365, do the following:

-## Update DNS records in the Office 365 admin center
+## Update DNS records in the Microsoft 365 admin center

 1. On the **Domains** page, in the list of domains, select the domain you're using for your website, and then select **DNS settings** in the management pane.